OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Methodological Details

 In addition to the static instruction and conversation history, we also supply the model with dynamic text annotated with precise timing information.
 Figure~\ref{fig:prompt} illustrates how we interleave static and dynamic text when constructing each prompt: the static text preserves long-term context, while the dynamic text encodes exactly when each word occurs and how long silences last.

 To achieve this, Chrono-Text Markup introduces two special tokens, \texttt{[PAUSE]} and \texttt{[LASTING]}, into the token stream according to the timestamps in our dataset.
-At each frame timestamp: If neither the speaker nor listener is uttering a word, we insert a \texttt{[PAUSE]} token; When speech is present, we emit the actual word tokens (e.g., “do”, “think”) and then append one or more \texttt{[LASTING]} tokens to occupy the remainder of that word’s duration in the timeline.
-Here is an example shown in Figure~\ref{fig:dynamic_text}.
+At each frame timestamp: If neither the speaker nor listener is uttering a word, we insert a \texttt{[PAUSE]} token; When speech is present, we emit the actual word tokens (e.g., “I”, “am”) and then append one or more \texttt{[LASTING]} tokens to occupy the remainder of that word’s duration in the timeline.
+Here is an example show in Figure~\ref{fig:dynamic_text}.

 The large language model also generates dynamic text predictions.
 By encoding precise timing information into these text embeddings, the subsequent audio synthesis produces segments that are more tightly synchronized with the spoken content.